-If the biopsy is to be done under general anesthesia, follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
+If the biopsy is to be done under sedation (to help you relax) or general anesthesia (to make you sleep), follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
 If your doctor has told you to take your medicines on the day of surgery, do so using only a sip of water.
 Be sure you have someone to take you home.
 Anesthesia and pain medicine will make it unsafe for you to drive or get home on your own.
 Arrange for someone to drive you home if you will be having general anesthesia or are going to be given a sedative.

 Other tests, such as blood tests, may be done before your breast biopsy.

 How It Is Done

 Before the biopsy